srijan-paul/nez/README.md

 Make sure you have a ROM file in the iNES format.
 Some people download ROMs from piracy websites such as [this one](https://www.emulatorgames.net/roms/nintendo/).
-Of course, I would never recommend that ;)
+Of course, I would never recommend that!

 To launch a ROM from the command line: